Alorel/alo-framework/docs/index.md

 * json encode/decode removed from MemcachedSession write/fetch()
 * FormValidator documentation edit
 * Cron editor now throws an exception if you try to invoke it on a Windows machine
+* PHPUNIT_RUNNING constant definition moved out of source code.
+It now simply checks if the constant is defined in the bootstrap file.